Posts

 Image

 And the ‘dangerous’ woman who played a vital role.
-Photo: Bildagentur Zoonar GmbH By Zazie Todd, PhD This page contains affiliate links which means I may earn a commission on qualifying purchases at no cost to you.
-We are used to the idea that veterinarians treat dogs , cats , rabbits and other small animals, but it wasn’t always so.
+Photo: Bildagentur Zoonar GmbH By Zazie Todd, PhD We are used to the idea that veterinarians treat dogs , cats , rabbits and other small animals, but it wasn’t always so.
 Before the automobile, the main role for vets was in the treatment of horses.
 As the number of horses declined, two British government reports (in 1938 and 1944) suggested vets should specialize in the treatment of farm animals.
 The change to small animals is often explained as due to increasing standards of living and people’s desire for companion animals after the Second World War.
 A new report by Andrew Gardiner of the Royal (Dick) School of Veterinary Studies (University of Edinburgh) shows the real reason is the rise of animal charities, and the role of one woman in particular: Maria Dickin.
 It’s a tale of politics and intrigue.
-Gar
+Gardiner says that in the period between the two wars, “a new territory of animal care was opening up.
+By the time th

 What Encourages People to Walk Their Dog?